jalani2727/Capstone-Raspberry-Projects/README.md

 ## Build Process Walkthrough
+### Why?
 My time spent before entering (and also during) my DigitalCrafts experience was spent writing code for use in software development and web development.
-I saw that members of the previous cohorts explored hardware in addition to using various libraries and original code of their own for making their final projects.
-Being that I'm all about exploring new facets of technology, I figured that my final project would be a great opportunity to build something cool by combining hardware and the knowledge i'd pick up about using the terminal, API's and manipulating pre-existing code libraries.
+I saw that members of the previous cohorts explored hardware in addition to using various libraries and original code of their own for making their final projects. <br> Being that I'm all about exploring new facets of technology, I figured that my final project would be a great opportunity to build something cool by combining hardware and the knowledge i'd pick up about using the terminal, API's and manipulating pre-existing code libraries.

 ### Setting up Hardware
-I used the guide linked <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/setup">here</a> to set up the Raspbian on my Raspberry Pi and configure network access
+I used the guide linked <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/setup">here</a> to set up the Raspbian on my Raspberry Pi and configure network access.

 Google also provided a guide for configuring and testing audio on a Raspberry Pi as well.
-The instructions I followed can be found <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/audio">here</a>
+The instructions I followed can be found <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/audio">here.</a>

 ### Raspberry Pitch Perfect
 #### Step 1: Building the LED Circuit
 <ul>
-<li>Place female ends of jumper cables into GPIO5 (pin29), GPIO6 (pin31), and GPIO13 (pin33) and any GND pin (I used pi 39 since it was close by)</li>
+<li>Place female ends of jumper cables into GPIO5 (pin29), GPIO6 (pin31), and GPIO13 (pin33) and any GND pin (I used pi 39 since it was close by).</li>
-<li>Connect male end of each jumper cable to indivdual rows on the breadboard</li>
+<li>Connect male end of each jumper cable to indivdual rows on the breadboard.</li>
-<li>Place one end of a 1k resistor into the peg adjacent to the male end of your jumper cable on the same row. (do this for each jumper cable)</li>
+<li>Place one end of a 1k resistor into the peg adjacent to the male end of your jumper cable on the same row. (do this for each jumper cable).</li>
 <li>Place other end of the 1k resistors into an adjacent peg.</li>
-<li>Insert 4-wire LED into pegs adjacent to the resistors
+<li>Insert 4-wire LED into pegs adjacent to the resistors.
     <ul>
     <li> Insert Longest LED wire at the end of GNDpin wire path</li>
     <li> Insert one wire at the end of the GPIO5 wire path</li>